keypom/keypom-docs/docs/Concepts/Keypom Protocol/balances.md

 # Keypom Balances
 ## What is a Keypom Balance?
 Let's put on our imagination caps for a second; pretend you're an event host and you are in charge of ticketing for numerous events.
-You deduce that for the sake of organization, the best approach would be to create seperate drops for seperate events.
+You deduce that for the sake of organization, the best approach would be to create separate drops for separate events.

 Being the busy event organizer that you are, sometimes you need to create these drops and keys while on the road.
-As we can see in the [basic tutorials](../../Tutorials/Basics/simple-drops.md), you need to attach a deposit to every one of your function calls: everytime you create a drop, add keys, delete keys etc. This can be a real headache for a busy event organizer!
+As we can see in the [basic tutorials](../../Tutorials/Basics/simple-drops.md), you need to attach a deposit to every one of your function calls: every time you create a drop, add keys, delete keys etc. This can be a real headache for a busy event organizer!

 This is where the concept of a **Keypom Balance** comes in real handy!